jarquinlab/CHiDO/README.md

 ### 2/ Model assembly

 Every omic uploaded will have a label (e.g., G for genomics) and this label will be displayed as a draggable icon in the _Model Assembly_ page.
+By default, the environment ID and genotype ID columns are used to create two random effects displayed with the labels E and L, respectively.

 In the top-left box (image below), all omics available will be displayed via their labels and can be added as terms to a linear mixed model as:

 - __Main effects__ by dragging a single label into the top-right box and pressing "Add".
 - __Interaction terms__ by dragging two or more labels into the top-right box and pressing "Add" (e.g., G and E are added together and shown as G*E in the model preview).